sstephenson/bats/README.md

 }
 ```

+Bats is most useful when testing software written in Bash, but you can
+use it to test any UNIX program.

 Test cases consist of standard shell commands.
 Bats makes use of
 Bash's `errexit` (`set -e`) option when running test cases.
 If every
 command in the test case exits with a `0` status code (success), the
 test passes.
 In this way, each line is an assertion of truth.

+## Running tests

 To run your tests, invoke the `bats` interpreter with a path to a test
 file.
 The file's test cases are run sequentially and in isolation, and